AdobeDocs/analytics.en/help/components/cda/overview.md

 The use of CDA requires all of the following.
 [Field-based stitching](field-based-stitching.md) and [Device graph](device-graph.md) methods also have their own specific prerequisites.

 * A contract must be signed with Adobe that includes Adobe Analytics Ultimate.
-* Please note that CDA will be enabled (on request) on a per-report-suite basis.
-Adobe recommends a report suite that contains cross-device data, meaning data from multiple device/browser/app types.
+* Your organization chooses which report suites to enable CDA.
+Adobe recommends report suites that contains cross-device data, meaning data from multiple device/browser/app types.
 Some organizations refer to this concept as a "global" report suite, although CDA does not strictly have to be global from a geographic perspective.

 ## Limitations